 Misconceptions exist regarding the risks associated with the various methods of administration.
-Some opt to smoke or snort the substance due to a belief that this markedly reduces the addictive quality, but this is not the case.
+Some opt to smoke or snort heroin due to a belief that this markedly reduces its addictive quality, but this is not the case.
 (It is true, though, that avoiding injection use reduces the risk of hepatitis and HIV/AIDS.)

-Whether smoked, snorted, or injected, heroin acts quickly in the body – with each method’s effects influenced by how soon it can reach the brain.
-Consider the speeds of the following routes according to the Center for Substance Abuse Research:
+Whether smoked, snorted, or injected, heroin acts quickly in the body—with each method’s effects influenced by how soon it can reach the brain.
+Consider the speeds of the following routes of administration, according to the Center for Substance Abuse Research:

-- When injected into a vein, the opioid high will be most intense and felt almost immediately.
+- When injected into a vein, the opioid high will be most intense and will be felt almost immediately.
 The full effects will be experienced in less than 10 seconds.

-- When snorted or smoked, the high will take longer to develop – generally, somewhere between 10 and 15 minutes – and will ultimately be less intense.
+- When snorted or smoked, the high will take longer to develop—generally, somewhere between 10 and 15 minutes—and it will ultimately be less intense.

-At first use of heroin, the user will experience a high, sometimes called a “rush,” dictated by various factors including:
+On their first use of heroin, a person will experience a high, sometimes called a “rush,” the intensity of which will be dictated by various factors, including: